Outdated browser

 Starting with inflation, I am confident to say that the inflation peak lies behind us.
 Chart 1 on the left-hand side shows the evolution of euro area headline inflation, decomposed into its main components since 2019.
 We see a clear disinflation since late 2022 when inflation stood at more than 10%.
 This largely reflects the unwinding of earlier energy and food prices spikes, as well as the easing of supply-side bottlenecks.
 The reduction in goods inflation from 6.8% to 0.9% has been very strong, too.
 Only services inflation still stands at an elevated 3.7%.
 The next phase of disinflation is likely to be more volatile, because the large swings in energy prices last year together with the staggered reversal of fiscal support measures have an impact on this year’s inflation readings via base effects.

-Chart 2 provides a more structural decomposition of inflation, based on recent DNB research.
+Chart 2 provides a more structural decomposition of inflation, based on recent DNB research (Ascari et al. (2024).
 Among the set of models we use at DNB, this one focuses particularly on capturing supply-side constraints.
 While the model supports the notion that supply-side shocks were dominant drivers of the rise in euro area inflation, it still attributes more than one third of the inflation dynamics to demand shocks.
 For the disinflation period, the decline in demand is particularly important.
 The contribution of demand has narrowed to less than one fifth relative to the peak.
 Monetary policy – which is captured here largely as affecting demand – has thus supported the disinflationary process.

 Slide 2 bij speech.